bob1de/hass-apps/docs/apps/heaty/writing-schedules.rst

 sense if they couldn't do more than that.

-Basic scheduling based on time of the day
+Basic Scheduling Based on Time of the Day
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here is another one: